 1. Purchasing home warranties for major appliances may reduce cost of repairs

-2. Purchasing warranties on major car parts may reduce of repairs
+2. Purchasing warranties on major car parts may reduce cost of repairs

 Burial - Life Insurance cover expenses left behind, try to leave more than just your last name behind

-Final financial wisdom: Create a will to distribute your legacy to the causes and people you love
+Final financial wisdom: Create a will to distribute your possessions to the causes and people you would love to help

 Use coupons to 'stretch your money farther' in the month. coupons